ubleipzig/marctools/README.md

 marctojson
 ----------

 Converts MARC to JSON.
-This is (between 4 to 8 times) slower than `yaz-marcdump -i marc -o json`, but offers a bit more flexibility in the output format: It is possible to filter fields, omit the leader and to add additional *meta* information.
+This is a bit slower than `yaz-marcdump -i marc -o json`, but offers a bit more flexibility in the output format: It is possible to filter fields, omit the leader and to add additional *meta* information.
 Also, the output format is terser.
 It keeps all the information (including order) from MARC,